grifferz/pah-irc/README.md

     you, use this command to set it.
 This will apply in all games that you are in.

+*   `[#channel] deck`

+    Returns information about the deck in use:

+    * List of card packs of which it is comprised.

+    * Total Black and White Card count.

+    * How many Black/White cards are left before reshuffle.

 ## Installation

 You can find the dependencies in the **cpanfile**, but you may find it simpler